jkomoros/prompt-garden/README.md

 Required parameters:
 - `object` - The object to select a property from.
 If some of the sub-keys need to be computed, nest a sub-seed of type `object`.
 - `property` - The property to select from the object.
+It can be a "dotted" property to retrieve sub objects.
+For example `a.2` would fetch the `a` property from the object and then the `2` property from that object.
+(Note that due to the way that javascript handles arrays, fetching numbered items from an array works).

 #### keys